This post contains affiliate links.

 The Dayton Donut Trail Route

 After you have it downloaded, you’ll be ready to go.
-Here’s a brief overview of the route and what you can expect on the Dayton Donut Trail…
+Here’s a brief overview of the route and what you can expect on the Ohio Donut Trail…

 In 2018 this shop won the “Best Blueberry Donut in the Miami Valley” award during the Dayton Municipal Court Donut Day Celebration.
 Also, American Classic Donuts supplies donuts to nearby schools like St. Helen’s so it may just taste like your childhood as well.

-Always good to calibrate your palette with a chain donut tasting.
-For research of course.
+It’s always good to calibrate your palette with a chain donut tasting.
+For research, of course.

 Maybe try two chains, just to be sure.